How to Use Advanced Pivot Table in Excel (25 Tips & Techniques)

 Turning off Generate GetPivotData

-• Now, if you write the formula “=D7” in cell E7, it will display only the value of cell D7.
+• If you enter the formula “=D7” in cell E7, it will display only the value of cell D7.
 This is because you’ve turned off the GETPIVOTDATA option.

 Output of turning off GETPIVOTDATA function